eic-network/eic-network.github.io/_projects/ballet.md

   - for the stories called Uzbek Leaks, the initiator was Yann Philippin.
   - for the Isabel do Santos stories the initiator was Micael Pereira.
   - for the FashionLeaks the initiator was Yann Philippin.
+  - for the stories on Hensoldt company, the initiators are Nicola Naber and Rafafel Buschmann (2023).
-  - for the RussianEscape the initiator was Alexandre Brutelle (CIFAR).
+  - for the RussianEscape the initiator was Alexandre Brutelle, CIFAR (2023).
 team_participants: Haznain Kazim, John Hansen, Craig Shaw, Michael Bird, Blaz Zgaga, Jörg Schmitt, Sven Becker, Jürgen Dahlkampf, Yann Philippin, Martine Orange, Marine Turchi, Alain Lallemand, Joel Matriche, Vittorio Malagutti, Stefano Vergine, Micael